Learn What the Definition of a Retailer Is

-By definition, a retailer, or merchant, is an entity that sells goods such as closing or groceries or cars directly to consumers, through various distribution channels with the goal of earning a profit.
-That was a very "clinical" definition of a retailer indeed.
-So think of it this way, a retailer is a store that provides you with goods or services you need.
-This store can be a physical building or online.
+By definition, a retailer, or merchant, is an entity that sells goods such as clothing, groceries, or cars directly to consumers through various distribution channels with the goal of earning a profit.
+This merchant can be a physical building or online.

-In the case of large retailers like Wal-Mart and Target, the items they sell are purchased from a manufacturer or wholesaler and sold to the end user at a marked up price.
-That's usually where the retailer's profit comes from: That markup.
+In the case of large retailers like Walmart and Target, the items they sell are purchased from a manufacturer or wholesaler and sold to the end user at a price that is marked up.
+That's usually the source of the retailer's profit.

 Different Kinds of Retailers

-But the term "retailer" can be applied to less-traditional kinds of businesses, too.
-For example, an artisan who sells homemade jewelry at an art festival could also be considered a retailer, if she's selling her goods to consumers in order to earn a profit.
+Less traditional businesses also qualify as retailers.
+For example, an artisan who sells homemade jewelry at a crafts fair is considered a retailer, as long as the person is selling goods to consumers in order to earn a profit.

 Here is a list of the typical retail formats or types:

-- Brick and Mortar (referring to a physical building)
+- Brick and mortar (i.e., a physical building)

-- Special Event (refers to shows like art or guns)
+- Special event (refers to shows like art shows or fairs)

-- Catalogue (refers to business conducted solely through a catalogue)
+- Catalog (refers to business conducted solely through a print or online catalog)

 How to Become a Retailer

 Before you start selling, make sure you have all the necessary documents, legal and otherwise, that are required.
-You'll need to get an Employer Identification Number (EIN), which is like a Social Security Number for your business.
-Most vendors with will require you to have an EIN before doing business with you.
+You'll need to get an Employer Identification Number (EIN), which is like a Social Security number for your business.
+Most vendors you will work with will require you to have an EIN before doing business with you.
 It's free to apply for an EIN, which you can do on the IRS website.
-This will mean you'll be responsible for a variety of taxes, so be clear on what your local and state taxes are, and get familiar with what you as a retailer will be expected to pay to the federal government as well.
-There is a lot of paperwork and reports to file as a retailer with your state, so make sure you are on top of it.

-Retailers also need to have business licenses, which will be determined by the laws in your city or state.
+Retailers also need to have business licenses, according to the laws in your city or state.
 Check with your local government office to find out what you'll need.
-Local and state laws will also determine if you need a resale license, an industry-specific certificate, or a certificate of occupancy (for your brick-and-mortar stores).
+Local and state laws will also determine if you need a resale license, an industry-specific certificate, or a certificate of occupancy for your brick-and-mortar stores.